 Black tried to hit a bludger at him, but it spiralled off, not even bothering to reach him before falling back down and smashing into the broom of the other wizard trying out.
 He’d just sent the other Bludger to hit Potter, and was looking around for the other when it broke the handle of his broom, sending him crashing into the ground.
 Black and Potter descended quickly to help the guy, and Dodson flew lazily down onto the ground, smug with his place on the team.

-“Oh, for the love of Merlin,” Potter spat.
-“I don’t care who your father is.
-Those tactics will not win us a game, and you couldn’t hit the bludger even if it was as slow as you are, so you are not on the team.”
+“Yeah well if your father wants to come try out, he’s welcome to,” Potter spat.
+“But you’ve got none of his talent and those tactics will not win us a game.
+You couldn’t hit the bludger even if it was as slow as you are, so you are not on the team.”

 Without quite knowing why, Sally stood up and stepped forward, from out of the shadows under the stands.
 Potter raised an eyebrow.